Strategy #1: “A Running Start”

 …Drumroll please…

-The Athabasa Grown members will begin discussions to build the three-season upside-down greenhouse at the Agri-plex grounds, in partnership with the Athabasca District Agricultural Society.
+The Athabasa Grown members have formally formed a Committee of the Athabasca District Agricultural Society with plans to build the three-season upside-down greenhouse at the Agri-plex grounds!

 The values and goals of the two organizations are closely aligned.
 The Agricultural Society has long been a pillar of agriculture in the area and is seeing new energy through its developing community garden and food forest.
 This collaboration builds on that momentum, creating shared spaces and initiatives that bring people together around food, learning, and community.